amadeus4dev/developer-guides/guides/authorization.md

 tokens`.
 A token represents a permission granted to a client to access some protected resources.
 The method to acquire a token is called __grant__.

-There are 4 separate types of OAuth grants, depending who owns the token and whether or not the client is capable of keeping a secret.
+There are 4 separate types of OAuth grants, depending on who owns the token and whether or not the client is capable of keeping a secret.
 Each mode serves a different purpose, and is used in a different way: